abelbrencsan/boiled-page-lazy-image-script/README.md

 # Boiled Page lazy images script

-A super simple, observer-based JavaScript module for Boiled Page frontend framework to load images when they come into the viewport.
+A super simple, observer-based JavaScript module for Boiled Page frontend framework to load images (or videos) when they come into the viewport.

 ## Install